Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/README.md

 99% of your questions about this mod are answered in the pages above.
 It took me several years of work to produce this mod and document it neatly, so I expect you can spend at least 15 minutes to read the documentation before asking questions.

-All modules should be fully multiplayer and split-screen compatible **if and only if all players have it installed**.
+All modules should be fully multiplayer and split-screen compatible **if and only if all players have it installed and with the same config settings**.

 <div align="center">